Precompactness of sequences of random variables and random curves revisited: Abstract

 \section{Abstract}

-This paper studies when a sequence of probability measures on a metric space \((\cX, d)\) admit subsequential weak limits.
+This paper studies when a sequence of probability measures on a metric space admit subsequential weak limits.
 A sufficient condition called sequential tightness is formulated, which relaxes some assumptions for asymptotic tightness used in the Prokhorov -- Le Cam theorem.
+The proof only uses elementary tools from probability theory.

-In the case where \(\cX\) is a compact geodesic metric space, sequential tightness gives means to characterize precompactness of collections of random curves on \(\cX\) in terms of an annulus crossing condition, which generalizes the one by Aizenman and Burchard by allowing estimates for annulus crossing probabilities to be non-uniform over the modulus of annuli.
+Sequential tightness gives means to characterize the precompact collections of random curves on a compact geodesic metric space in terms of an annulus crossing condition, which generalizes the one by Aizenman and Burchard by allowing estimates for annulus crossing probabilities to be non-uniform over the modulus of annuli.